ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 In this blog post we'll take a brief look at some of the lessons learned while creating a cross-platform location sharing app.

 Why did I make this app?
 Well, have a think - how many apps on your phone have the ability to share the real-time location of taxis, deliveries or people?
-After all, [the map itself is enough for some people](https://www.geoguessr.com)!
-There's a lot you can do here, but I settled on an app based on real-world exploration with small groups of friends.
-With any luck, it'll be released in the near future so I'll only be speaking in relation to a subset of the core functionality / example code.
+Even [the map itself is enough for some people](https://www.geoguessr.com)!
+There's a lot you can do here, but I settled on a local exploration app for small groups of friends.
+With any luck, it'll be released in the near future so I'll only be showing sample code and speaking in relation to a subset of the core functionality.

 Using Angular with [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/), I was able to build a cross-platform app using native features and view components with a single codebase.
 Some of the key features include: